Ria424/developers-animatesdk-docs/Tools_object/Tools7.md

 #### Usage

-tools.penLoc
+Tools.penLoc

 #### Description

-Read-only property; a point that represents the current location of the mouse pointer.
+Read-only property; `Point`; A point that represents the current location of the mouse pointer.
 The tools.penLoc property comprises two properties, *x* and *y*, corresponding to the *x,y* location of the mouse pointer.

 #### Example